bibbox/OpenSpecimenAPIconnector.py/docs/installing.rst

         ...

 .. note::
-    This will produce an Error if you current instance url or link is
+    This will produce an Error if you current instance url or authorization is invalid

 Jupyter Demos
 ===================